Sruthi-22012002/AWS/gitlab_CICD.md

        - [test-job2](#test-job2)
        - [deploy-prod](#deploy-prod)
    - [Check the status of the job](#check-the-status-of-the-job)

-## Overview
-* CI/CD is a continuous method of software development, where you continuously build, test, deploy, and monitor iterative code changes.
-* This iterative process helps reduce the chance that you develop new code based on buggy or failed previous versions.
-* GitLab CI/CD can catch bugs early in the development cycle, and help ensure that the code deployed to production complies with your established code standards.

 ### This process is part of a larger workflow:
 ![image](https://github.com/user-attachments/assets/fbe92e84-5a99-44bd-815d-8fa2c088b5ec)